 1. Birdhouse Chandelier

 Wouldn’t this birdhouse chandelier look amazing in your garden?
 It’s a great way to revamp a chandelier body that no longer fits with your interior decor using simple tools.
-You can find birdhouses at a craft supply store or you can build your own simple version.
+You can find birdhouses at a craft supply store or you can build your own simple version of this DIY birdhouse plans.

 Grab an old chandelier from a thrift store.
 And, get ready to create your own birdhouse chandelier:

 - Remove all the wiring

 - Cut a circular piece of wood to act as a stabilizer in the center of the chandelier, drilling holes for each chandelier arm to go through.

 - Use a small amount of Gorilla Super Wood Glue to each chandelier arm to act as a thread lock for more stability

 - Drill a 2-inch hole through the cup area of each arm and use a wood screw to attach to the birdhouse.

 Isn’t this such a welcoming feature to attract birds to your garden?
 This wooden birdhouse can be a perfect nesting box.
 Get ready for bird watching!

 2. Living Roof Birdhouse

-Build the perfect nest for your backyard birdies by building them a living roof birdhouse.
+Want a simple birdhouse?
+Build the perfect nest for your backyard birdies by building them a living green roof birdhouse.
 The plants themselves will be a wonderful attraction for them, don’t you think?
 So fun to make, too.

 Gather these supplies and you’re ready to create this cool rustic birdhouse:

 - Barrier paper or plastic to protect the wood